Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 where the formula for $\hat{\zeta}$ in terms of the new parameters takes the form:

 Here $e_k$ is $k$-th elementary symmetric polynomial.
 The Saalsch\"{u}tzian condition $e_{1}(A,B,D)+e_{1}(1-G,1-E)=0$ must be satisfied for the validity of this formula.
 This is a summation formula with \emph{non-linearly constrained parameters} - a rather rare species in the hypergeometric literature.
 Letting $n\to\infty$ in this formula we recover our recent result \cite[(45)]{KPResults2019}.
+For instance, if $A=B=C$, $3A=-2(1-G)=-2(1-E)$ we get

-On the other hand, if we set $d=f$, $c=f+1$ in \eqref{eq:5F4Saal} we get Saalsh\"{u}tzian ${}_3F_{2}$ on both sides which does not lead to any new formulas.
+On the other hand, if we set $d=f$, $c=f+1$ in \eqref{eq:5F4Saal} we get Saalsch\"{u}tzian ${}_3F_{2}$ on both sides which does not lead to any new formulas.

-\begin{theorem} Suppose that $(1+a+b-c)_m\ne0$, $(c-a-m)_m\ne0$, $(c-b-m)_m\ne0$, $n\in\N$ and $g+e+n-d+\lambda=2$, where $\lambda=c-a-b-m$.
+\begin{Theorem} Suppose that $(1+a+b-c)_m\ne0$, $(c-a-m)_m\ne0$, $(c-b-m)_m\ne0$, $n\in\N$ and $g+e+n-d+\lambda=2$, where $\lambda=c-a-b-m$.
 Then

 where